-The department has a technical society, CompuAda named after Lady Ada Lovelace, credited with writing the first algorithm for a computer in 1840.
-CompuAda holds a yearly inter college event, Orrey, which sees large participation from students from within and outside Delhi.
+The department has a technical society, CompnAda named after Lady Ada Lovelace, credited with writing the first algorithm for a computer in 1840.
+CompuAda holds a yearly inter college event, Orrg, which sees large participation from students from within and outside Delhi.

-The Department can boast of a large number of alumnae working wonders in technology and management.
+The Department takes pride in its alumnae working in large numbers in the arena technology and management.